deepshard/get-started-with-hyphae/README.md

 import hyphae.hooks as hooks
 ```

-**Key Concept**: Hyphae apps are Python classes with decorated methods that become "tools" the AI agent can use.
+**Key Concept**: Hyphae apps are Python classes with decorated methods that become "tools" your Truffle agent can use.

 ### Agent State and Predicates